hololinked-dev/docs/docs/design/property-descriptors.md

 # Property Descriptors

-This document summarized the API possibilities of property descriptors that one may wish to support in an IoT runtime.
+This document summarized the API possibilities of property descriptors that one may wish to support in an IoT runtime:

-#### Typed Properties
+## Typed Properties

 First and foremost, apart from a base `Property` descriptor, one could support typed properties corresponding to well known data types.
 The intention would be two fold:

 - expressive definitions of properties, suitable for beginners
-- support highly specific parameters if a data type requires it
+- support highly specific parameters if a data type requires it with a descriptive `__init__` method

 For example: